cloudedbats/cloudedbats_wurb_2020/README.md

 - Press "Start recording".
 - Record some bats.
 - Press "Stop recording".

+There are different ways to turn off the Raspberry Pi detector.
+(Just power off is not recommended since there is a small risk of corrupted SD card or USB memory sticks.):

-- Go to the WiFi administration page at http://10.3.141.1
+- Go to Settings - More and press the "Shutdown" button.
-- Select "System" and press "Shutdown" to turn off the detector.
+- Go to the WiFi administration page at http://10.3.141.1.
+Select "System" and press "Shutdown".
+- If you are using a "Witty Pi 3" board from UUGear.com, just press the power off button.

+More than one USB memory stick can be used.
+They will be filled up with wave files in alphabetic order.
+When the last USB memory stick is full, then it will continue on the SD card.
+It will stop when there is less than 0.5 GB left on the SD card.

-If files are stored on the SD card then they can be downloaded by using for example FileZilla.
+If files are stored on the SD card then they can be downloaded and/or removed by using for example FileZilla.
 Connect with SFTP to http://10.3.141.1 with user "pi" and password "chiroptera".
 Path to files on the SD card: "/home/pi/wurb_files".